Tips for Improving Vertical Cable Management

 - Efficient Troubleshooting of Network Problems

 There are many other advantages, but finding the right way to manage cables can be a challenge.
 The first step in this process is to learn more about various cable management systems, and how to use them.
 In this post, we will discuss vertical cable management, and how you can use it in many different environments ranging from residential to large-scale data centers.

 As the name implies, vertical cable management is a strategy where you run cables up and down vertically.
 This is most commonly done within a server rack, but it can also take place along a wall, within a communications closet, or even at an individual desk.

 By running the cables up and down, there is no need to have them crossing over each other.
 This can cause knots, damaged cables, and other problems.
 To vertically manage your cables, you run them to a specific height or location.
 From there, you bundle them together and run them to their final destinations.
 In most cases, this means running the cables vertically up into the ceiling or down into a raised floor.
 At this point, the cables will go to server racks, desks, or other areas.

 There is more to vertical cable management than just running a cable from a piece of equipment up or down to another location.
 The following tips will help to ensure you are taking full advantage of the benefits of this type of cable management strategy:

 - Bundle Cables – Bundling cables together helps to protect them.
-As cables are going up in an area, make sure to bundle them together using cable ties, Velcro, or other binding items.
+As cables are going up in an area, make sure to bundle them together using cable ties, hook-and-loop straps, or other binding items.
 This helps organize cables and prevents them from falling down when using a vertical cable management strategy.